hbirchtree/inline-jni/README.md

 # Inline-JNI
-JNI to C++ wrapper which aims to make JNI a little bit more usable

-A header-only wrapper for JNI functionality, making it less painful to execute Java code from C++.

-**This library heavily uses C++11 user-defined literals, the minimum GCC version to use this is 4.8**
+A library for making JNI code a little more readable, at the expense of adding some complicated machinery behind the scenery :)

+TODO: This library is probably leaking memory, so beware of orphaned global references!

 # What is this used for?
 Primarily, I have used it for better Android integration from C++.
 Getting system information or calling Android APIs that are not exposed through the NDK becomes much easier, and the code is much more minimal.
+Things like callbacks and etc. are however still out of the question, however calling nested objects is quite feasible with this method.

 As an example, this is the code to fetch the name of the hardware board on Android: